aambrose1/SeniorProject_KinTree/README.md

 Create a new database instance on your machine:
 `CREATE DATABASE <name>`

-Create a .env file with MySQL information.
+In the /server/ directory, create a .env file with MySQL information.
 Example env is in the project's /docs/ folder.

 Open another command line window in /SeniorProject_KinTree/server/ and run the command `npm install knex mysql2` to install Knex and mySQL2.